Deformations of the connected sum of Gorenstein algebras: Connected sum of Gorenstein algebras

 Since $\Ann(\tilde f - \tilde g) \subset \Ann(\tilde f)$ we get that $\Ann(\tilde f)\otimes A/\m$ contains lifts of $\mathfrak n/\m B$.
 That implies the desired vanishing.
 Consequently, we have shown that assuming smoothness of $P\to X\times Y$ implies that is smooth.
 But this contradicts Theorem \ref{pre-thm}. \end{proof}

-\begin{stwr} If we additionally assume that $\Def^{<0}(X)$ and $\Def^{<0}(Y)$ are reduced, then $\Def^{<0}(X\#Y)$ (and also $\Def^{<0}(X\#\emptyset \cup_* Y)$) is non-reduced. \end{stwr} \begin{proof} In Theorem \ref{thm-negative}, we have shown that $\Def^{<0}(X\#Y)$ is a closed subfunctor of ${\Def^{<0}(X\cup_* Y)}$, cut out by one equation in degree $d$.
+\begin{stwr} Assume that $X$ and $Y$ are uncleavable schemes satisfying Setting \ref{set-gor}.
+Then $\Def^{<0}(X\#Y)$ (and also $\Def^{<0}(X\#\emptyset \cup_* Y)$) is non-reduced. \end{stwr} \begin{proof} In Theorem \ref{thm-negative}, we have shown that $\Def^{<0}(X\#Y)$ is a closed subfunctor of ${\Def^{<0}(X\cup_* Y)}$, cut out by one equation in degree $d$.
 Since, by Corollary \ref{non-reduced-union}, $\Def^{<0}(X\cup_* Y)$ is non-reduced, we get a hypersurface of a reduced scheme.
-Since the length of $X\times Y$ is greater than $2$ (since neither is a closed point) the hypersurface of it is still non-reduced.
+Since the length of $X\times Y$ is greater than $2$ (since neither is a closed point), a subscheme of colength $1$ is non-reduced as well.
 Therefore, we get the statement. \end{proof}